Intervue/Data-structures-algorithms-for-interviews/nextquestions.md

 - watch DP second last video
 - trees question20 all methods (3) to be done GFG or R
 - geeks for geeks for DP
+- Graph topological sort method2 and matrix implementation of topo